-- 1. The Subsonus unit should be mounted with the hydrophone array and cage pointing directly down into the water. - 2.
+- 1. Insulation between the Subsonus unit and the pole is required to avoid ground loops. - 2.
+The Subsonus unit should be mounted with the hydrophone array and cage pointing directly down into the water. - 3.
 The connector blanking bolt on the side of Subsonus must be aligned so that it is pointing in the backwards direction of the vessel, opposite to the direction of travel.
-There is an arrow on the underside of the unit this arrow must point toward the front of the vessel when the Subsonus is mounted. - 3.
+There is an arrow on the underside of the unit this arrow must point toward the front of the vessel when the Subsonus is mounted. - 4.
 The Subsonus unit should be mounted at least 1 metre under the surface of the water, and at least 0.5 m below the vessel keel.
-The surface unit should be deep enough that it never comes out of the water. - 4.
-The Subsonus unit should be mounted at least 1 metre away from the boat hull or jetty. - 5.
+The surface unit should be deep enough that it never comes out of the water. - The Subsonus unit should be mounted at least 1 metre away from the boat hull or jetty. - 6.
 The Subsonus unit should be mounted away from propellers and thrusters.
 It should be mounted in a position where it will have minimal air bubbles passing over or below the hydrophones.